 Before you throw in the towel, have you considered the fact that you might have the wrong dream?
 A lot of motivation has been focused on having dreams but no one talks about having wrong dreams.
 The assumption is that as long as you have a dream, you can achieve your dream but it’s not as easy as you think.

 I hope I have not upset you but it’s true.
 There are many ways people can have the wrong dream (I will be talking about this in a future post).
 For instance, I have seen some friends whose dreams were created by parents, friends and teachers.

 I knew a friend who told me that her dream was to be a doctor and when I asked her why she wanted to become one.
 She said her mum told her it was best for her.
 She then went on to tell me her mum’s dream.

-Is your dream for some one else? if it is, then you have to set your own dream.
+Is your dream for some one else? if this is it, then you might want to reconsider your dream.
 However, If you don’t have a wrong dream and you can’t achieve your dream, then.

 Rethink Your Dream.

 It’s time you sit down and think about your dream.

 I love the story of Joseph the dreamer.
 At a young age, he dreamt that his entire family would bow down to him.
 He achieved his dream but not in the way he had planned it out.
 He never expected to become a slave in a strange land neither did he expect that he would be in prison or that he will become the second right hand man to the King of Egypt but the good thing is he achieved his dream